geosparks/motion-sdk-ios/README.md

 ## Live Location SDK for iOS

-[Motion](https://motion.dev) helps you build better location apps.
-Builidng a reliable developer community mobile location technologies.
-Our SDK are built combining our propietary and open source technologies to create end user products for developers.
+[Motion.Dev](https://motion.dev) helps you build better location apps.
+Builidng the developer community for location technologies.
+Our SDKs are built combining our propietary and open source technologies to create end user products for developers.

 ## Support